ethom98/cltfc-2025-midseason-review/README.md

 ### 🧠 Tactical Takeaways

-Perfect — here’s a revised, accurate, and tactically-aware version of the **Tactical Takeaways** section based on your clarification:

----

-### 🧠 Tactical Takeaways

 Charlotte FC plays with a **defend-first mindset**, favoring **direct and intentional ball movement** once possession is gained.
 Their approach is not about suffocating pressure or controlling the tempo — it’s about absorbing, then attacking.

 Key themes: